What percentage of students that complete the program go on to medical school?

 - We give you access to a searchable database of all faculty and their labs which will allow you to search labs according to your interest.

-- Our director will also send you a list of all the faculty who indicated that they have an interest in securing students for their labs.
+- During orientation, our director will also send you a list of all the faculty who indicated that they have an interest in recruiting MSBS students to their labs.

 - We also hold a research symposium where the faculty who are looking to recruit students present their labs and students are able to network and ask questions.

-- Additionally, every student has an academic advisor based on areas of research interest who will help you find a lab.
+- Every student has an academic advisor based on their areas of research interest who will help find a lab.

 Is the Master's program more geared towards fulfilling medical school requirements, or can it also be helpful for someone mainly looking to go into industry?

-The three primary paths that students take after grad school are med school, PhD programs or industry.
+The three primary paths that students take after MSBS are med school, PhD programs or industry.
+Our program will help our students in all of these pathways.
 One of the benefits of our degree is that it will prepare you for a wide variety of career paths.
+We do not offer undergraduate courses, so if you need to fulfill premed requirements you would need to do that elsewhere, but our courses do provide a great foundation of biomedical knowledge that will be valuable in medical school.

-Are students able to balance research and course load with volunteer work/part-time jobs?
+Are students able to balance research and course load with volunteer work?

 Since most of our students are planning to go on to further academic training after MSBS, they often need to gain additional experience.
 As long as you are not struggling academically or in the laboratory, there will be no problem with you doing some extracurricular work.